zEuS1773/CompSci/README.md

   - Test Runs are for the auto-grader which you can find the code for at the bottom of every project.

 Timestamps / Updates can be found on the commit logs.
 Most of my code is not easily read by other people.

-  Do not steal code.
-Study it.

-ALL CREDITS FOR EUCLID GO TO DR. FRANKLIN MASON.